mrsghala/Data_Analysis_Project/README.md

 # Sales Performance Dashboard | Power BI

 ## ✦ Overview
-This project presents an interactive Sales Performance Dashboard built using Power BI.
+This project presents an interactive sales dashboard built using Microsoft Power BI to analyze business performance across sales, profit, and product categories.
-The dashboard provides insights into sales, profit, and profit margin across different product categories, sub-categories, and states within the United States.

-The goal of this project is to demonstrate how Business Intelligence tools can transform raw business data into meaningful insights that support data-driven decision making.
+The dashboard enables stakeholders to track key metrics, identify profitable segments, and uncover underperforming areas.

 ---

+## ✦ Business Problem
+Companies often struggle to identify which products drive profitability and which contribute to losses.
+This dashboard helps answer:
+Which product categories generate the highest profit?
+Where are the losses occurring?
+How efficient is overall sales performance?

+---

 ## ✦ Key Visualizations

-• KPI Cards – Overview of total Sales, Profit, and Profit Margin
+• KPI Cards – Overview of Total Sales, Profit, and Profit Margin
 • Quantity by Category – Distribution of sold products across categories
 • Profit by Category – Profit comparison between main product categories

-• Profit by Sub-Category – Detailed profitability analysis for each sub-category
+• Profit by Sub-Category – Detailed profitability analysis
 • Geographic Sales Distribution – Sales performance across U.S. states

 ---